zjshi/Maast/README.md

 Type in the command line to make GT-Pro ready to execute `chmod 755 maast`

 The main program (`maast`) should be found in the same directory as `/path/to/Maast/`.
-The maast can be added to the system path so that the main program can be accessed from anywhere.
+This location can be added to the system path so that the main program can be accessed from anywhere.
 Reference through full path is also allowed.

 Type in the command line to display help text